lukemurraynz/lukemurraynz.github.io/blog/2012-05-21-disable-wow-langfilter.md

 4. **Uncheck** the **Mature Language Filter** option.
 5. Click **Ok** to save.

-The change takes effect immediately — no need to relog or restart the game client.
+The change takes effect immediately.
+No need to relog or restart the game client.
 If you ever want to re-enable the filter, follow the same steps and check the option again.